simpleweb/SilverpopPHP/README.md

 # Silverpop PHP Client Library

-PHP client library for the Silverpop API
+PHP client library for the Silverpop API.

+*Note*.
+This project is not actively maintained.
+I suggest if it is useful, you fork your own version of it.

+Pull requests that are non-breaking will be merged.

 ## Installation